11 Pantry Essentials for Cooking and Beating Inflation

+Cumin is another good spice to have, since it’s a staple in many Mexican dishes.
 Italian seasoning is a frugal life hack.
 It includes all the seasonings you want in the ratio you want them, without having to buy seven different bottles.

-And crushed red pepper is an easy one to have on hand, because you can always refill your container with the packets that come with your pizza.
+And crushed red pepper is an easy one to have on hand because you can always refill your container with the packets that come with your pizza.

-- Pasta sauce
+- Pasta sauces

 - Coconut milk